 What is the difference between anonymous and confidential testing?

 With anonymous testing, you don't have to give your name to anyone.
-With confidential testing, you provide your name during the testing process, but the healthcare system and government health agencies are required by law to keep your information confidential - they cannot allow it to become public information.
+With confidential testing, you provide your name during the testing process, but the health system and government health agencies are required by law to keep your information confidential - they cannot allow it to become public information.

 In the United States, the 1996 Health Insurance Portability and Accountability Act (HIPAA) ensures that your medical records remain confidential.
 In general, only your doctor or the institution where you took your test has access to your medical records.
 However, many states have opted to use name-based reporting, which means that if you are HIV positive, the result and name of your test will be reported to state and local health departments for surveillance purposes.
 The state health department removes all personal information about your test result (name, address, etc.) and shares the information with the CDC so that it can track national HIV trends.